nrobbyjay/sunshinelaundrymat/README.md

 * **SQLite** serves as a lightweight local database (can later be replaced with PostgreSQL or MySQL).

 ---
+## 🛠️ CI/CD

+Sunshine Laundrymat includes a **Continuous Integration (CI) workflow** to ensure backend code quality and functionality.

+### Backend Tests

+The CI pipeline automatically runs **pytest** tests for core backend functionality:

+- `test_create_delivery` – Verify that deliveries can be created successfully
+- `test_get_deliveries` – Ensure retrieval of deliveries works correctly
+- `test_create_pickup` – Verify that pickups can be created successfully
+- `test_get_pickups` – Ensure retrieval of pickups works correctly

+### GitHub Actions Workflow

+On each push or pull request, the CI workflow:

+1. Sets up a **Python** environment
+2. Installs dependencies from `requirements.txt`
+3. Runs all **pytest** tests
+4. Reports pass/fail status directly in the GitHub pull request

+This ensures that any changes to the backend code do not break existing functionality, helping maintain a stable, production-ready application.

+---
 ## 🧑‍💻 For Developers

 Sunshine Laundrymat can be used as a **starter boilerplate** for other small service businesses — like carwash, tailoring, cleaning, or delivery services.